juangonzalez317770/VaR-Financial-Model/README.md

 ---

 ## Methodology
-The project implements two approaches for VaR estimation:
+The project implements three approaches for VaR estimation:

 ### 1. Historical VaR
 - Based on the empirical distribution of returns